 I'll Be Gone in the Dark

 Who is the man responsible for 10 murders and 50 sexual assaults, and how do we help the survivors heal?
-While working on the book that would uncover the truth about the Golden State Killer, Michelle McNamara passed away in her sleep.
+While working on the book that would uncover the truth about the Golden State Killer, author Michelle McNamara passed away in her sleep.
 Her husband published it posthumously, and it proves that true crime can be far more gruesome than anything fiction makes up.
 Yet, the profound commitment to justice and truth shines through the violence of the subject.
 If any writer can take you inside these horrific and unsolved crimes without shattering your sense of safety, it's McNamara.

 Tone Teaser: "If you commit murder and then vanish, what you leave behind isn't just pain but absence, a supreme blankness that triumphs over everything else.
 The unidentified murderer is always twisting a doorknob behind a door that never opens.
 But his power evaporates the moment we know him.
 We learn his banal secrets.
 We watch as he's led, shackled and sweaty, into a brightly lit courtroom."